Expiration, exercise, and assignment | Robinhood

 Assignment

 When you are assigned, you have the obligation to fulfill the terms of the contract.
-When you sell-to-open an options contract, you can be assigned at any point prior to expiration (regardless of the underlying share price).
+When you sell-to-open a stock or an ETF options contract, you can be assigned at any point prior to expiration (regardless of the underlying share price).
+You cannot be assigned early on an index options contract.

 Depending on the collateral held for a short contract, a few different things can occur.
 For more details, check out Navigating exercise & assignment.